Queueing games with an endogenous number of machines: Requeueing games with an endogenous number of machines

 Implicit in the previous subsection was the assumption that if a coalition buys a new machine it would gain exclusive use of that machine.
 That does not have to be the case.
 We consider here the opposite assumption, in which new machines are available for all agents.
 To illustrate the differences between the two assumptions, suppose that we have a long queue of agents waiting to go through security/ticket control at a sporting event.
 If somehow agents waiting got hold of an additional employee who could, given appropriate compensation, open a new lane to speed up the process, who would have access to that lane?
 Up to now, we had supposed that this new lane would be a VIP lane, accessible only to agents who helped compensate this additional worker.
 But another reasonable interpretation is that this new lane would be available to all, making this new machine a public good.

-More precisely, if a new line opens up, the initial schedule $\sigma_{0}$ is split up in two: 1 and 2 are served first, 3 and 4 second, and 5 third and the new scheduling plan $(m',\sigma^{\prime})$ is
+We illustrate by returning to Example \ref{ex:hurt}: if a new line opens up, the initial schedule $\sigma_{0}$ is split up in two: 1 and 2 are served first, 3 and 4 second, and 5 third and the new scheduling plan $(m',\sigma^{\prime})$ is

 Then, we can calculate the worth of the coalition $T=\{2,4,5\}$, as the waiting costs saved by its members only, net of the new machine cost.
 In other words, when we add machines a coalition receives the gains its members make in waiting costs, as the queue moves up, but must fully pay for the new machines.